This post was originally published in 2013, but was updated in 2019.

 When I travel, I love learning about the culture and history of my destination, especially in an authentic way.
 I was impressed with the Hong Kong tourism board and their website; it’s one of the best I’ve ever seen.
 The website is organized well, and has a ton of information about the different parts of Hong Kong, activities, events, etc. So be sure to check it out.

 When I first traveled to Hong Kong, they had a Cultural Kaleidoscope program where I could participate in a number of culture activities…for FREE!
-Some of activities in the program included: A Tea Appreciation Class, Chinese Medicine Class, Chinese Cake Making Class, Cantonese Opera Appreciation Class, Fung Shui class from a Master, and a historic Chinese Junk Boat ride in the harbor; all FREE!
-I had so much fun taking these classes because they enhanced my experience and I was able to meet and interact with other travelers!
+Some of activities in the program included: A Tea Appreciation Class, Chinese Medicine Class, Chinese Cake Making Class, Cantonese Opera Appreciation Class, Fung Shui class from a Master, and a historic Chinese Junk Boat ride in the harbor!
+I had so much participating in these cultural activities because they enhanced my experience and I was able to meet and interact with other travelers!

-** UPDATE: As of today (2016) I do not see any reference to this Cultural Kaleidoscope program on the Hong Kong tourism website; therefore, I fear it may have been discontinued — which is a mega bummer because I thoroughly loved it!
+** UPDATE: As of today (2019) I do not see any reference to this Cultural Kaleidoscope program on the Hong Kong tourism website; therefore, I fear it may have been discontinued — which is a mega bummer because I thoroughly loved it!
+However, there are plenty of other free things to do in Hong Kong which you can do on your own.

 5. Hong Kong is Full of Zen Moments